30f0fn/work-the-rainbow/README.md

 ## People

 An instance of this application runs for a given daycare.
-It organizes the human participants in the use of a given instance into:
+Each instance organizes the human participants in its use into:
 - application administrator per daycare
 - teachers and schedulers per classroom
 - children in a given classroom